huyaoyu/Tutorial2020_Stereo/README.md

 The models also predict the per-pixel uncertainty of its disparity prediction.
 The uncertainty is shown in the above image at the lower right corner.
 The colormaps used in the above image can be found [here](https://colorcet.holoviz.org/user_guide/Continuous.html), specifically, `rainbow` for disparity, `coolwarm` for disparity error compared with the ground truth, and `CET_L19` for uncertainty.

-For disparity error and uncertainty maps, the numbers at the top left corners represents the average error (A), standard deviation (S), minimum uncertainty (min), and maximum uncertainty(max).
+For disparity error and uncertainty maps, the numbers at the top left corners represent the average error (A), standard deviation of the error (S), minimum uncertainty (min), and maximum uncertainty(max).

 If the ground truth disparity is not available, then the result will look like the following image.